|Values are valid only on day of printing.|

-Busulfan is an alkylating agent used to ablate bone marrow cells before hematopoietic stem cell transplant.(1) Busulfan is typically administered in intravenous (IV) doses of 0.8 mg/kg once every 6 hours over 4 days, a total of 16 doses.
-Dose-limiting toxicity of busulfan is hepatic veno-occlusive disease.
+Busulfan is an alkylating agent used to ablate bone marrow cells prior to hematopoietic stem cell transplantation for chronic myelogenous leukemia.(1) Busulfan is typically administered intravenously (IV) at the recommended dosage of 0.8 mg/kg of actual or ideal body weight (whichever is lower) and given once every 6 hours over 4 days for a total of 16 doses.
+Dose-limiting toxicity of busulfan includes veno-occlusive liver disease, seizures, and coma.
 To avoid toxicity while ensuring busulfan dose adequacy to completely ablate the bone marrow, IV dosing should be guided by pharmacokinetic (PK) evaluation of area under the curve (AUC) and clearance after the first dose.(2) The PK evaluation should be carried out at the end of the first dose, with results of PK testing available to facilitate dose adjustment before beginning the fifth dose.

 Guiding dosage adjustments to achieve complete bone marrow ablation while minimizing dose-dependent toxicity

 This test should only be ordered when the following criteria are met:

 -Busulfan dosing protocol must be intravenous (IV) administration of 8 mg/kg doses every 6 hours over 4 days, for a total of 16 doses